bobby-didcoding/django_course/steps/module_9.md

     else:
         return render(request, 'users/info.html', context)
 ```
-4) Templates - We do not have any extra url's so lets move onto templates.
+4) Templates - We do not have any extra URL's so lets move onto templates.
 Open /templates/users/account.html and change the code to the following.

 ```
 {% extends 'base/base.html' %}